marvin-math/data_analysis/README.md

 of what is displayed are written in markdown text. follow the links below to get to the relevant parts of the program.
 ## The Data Analysis
-You can find the assignment file with all the required tasks [here](/Python_Assignment_Data_Analysis.ipynb)
+You can find the file with the data analysis [here](/Python_Assignment_Data_Analysis.ipynb)
 ## Boxplot
-You can find the boxplot from the assignment as an individual figure [here](/bp.svg)
+You can find the boxplot  as an individual figure [here](/bp.svg)
 ## Data
 I also added the data that this program is based upon.
 You can find that